Department of Transportation and Infrastructure Renewal and Department of Natural Resources - Nova Scotia

 A Structural Analysis was conducted to the requirements of CSA S37-01 using site-specific environmental loadings provided by Environment Canada and approved by the owner.
 The analysis was performed using the industry standard software GUYMAST, in conjunction with TS Tower finite element package.
 Antenna mounts, ice shields, and reinforcing have been designed where required.

 A maintenance specification with cost estimates was developed for each year of inspection.
-Budgets were managed and annual tower maintenance was completed through TEI and a sub-contractor.
+Budgets were managed and annual tower maintenance was completed through Tiller Engineering and a sub-contractor.
 The state of towers and their infrastructure has been greatly improved over the course of the contract.